pbiecek/pbiecek.github.io/_portfolio/20241215_GenAI_MidJourney.md

 ---
-title: "How I use GenAI at work: MidJourney"
+title: "2024-12-15 How I use GenAI at work: MidJourney"
 excerpt: "Generative AI is transforming how we work, but the extent of this change remains uncertain.
 Adopting these tools in academia presents unique challenges, yet this shift is inevitable.
 This blog series documents how I use selected GenAI tools in late 2024, offering insights that might inspire others in academia or serve as a personal reference for the early days of this transformation.<br><br>In this post, I delve into MidJourney, a versatile tool for generating creative visuals.
 I explain why I prefer it over similar tools, describe how I use it (e.g., for presentations, comics, and videos), and outline its strengths and ethical considerations.
 While MidJourney excels in visual storytelling, I caution against using it for research graphics or imitating contemporary artists' styles.
 How do you use MidJourney?
 Share your thoughts in the comments!<br/><br/><center><img src='/images/20241215_comics_small.png' width='700'></center>"
 collection: portfolio
 ---